Harshpoonia/data-analytics-projects/README.md

 # Data Analytics Projects

 A collection of data analytics projects built using Python and industry-standard data analysis libraries.
-These projects focus on data cleaning, exploratory data analysis (EDA), visualization, and extracting actionable insights from real-world datasets.
+These projects focus on data cleaning, exploratory data analysis (EDA), data visualization, feature engineering, and extracting actionable insights from real-world datasets.

 ## Technologies Used